mgifford/drupal-security/src/attacks.rst

 Information Disclosure
 ----------------------

-Sometimes what a cracker is after isn't the information on it's own but gives the attacker more information to help find another vulnerability.
+Sometimes what a cracker is after isn't the information on its own but gives the attacker more information to help find another vulnerability.